Judge Henry William and Francesca Hopkins House

 The Judge Henry William and Francesca Hopkins House in Thomasville, Georgia is located two blocks east of Broad Street, the main commercial street in Thomasville.
 The house was listed on the National Register of Historic Places in 2013.

 It was home of Henry William Hopkins (1850-1945) and his wife Francesca (Fannie) Carara Seward (1852-1923).

 History

 Built in 1886 by master-builder Tudor Rommerdall, the Hopkins house is a picturesque two-story, wood-frame house designed in the Italian Villa style.
 The L-shaped main block features a tower in the re-entrant angle that originally included a cupola, or belvedere, which was removed by 1928.

 The house is clad in weatherboard and covered with a low-pitched roof with corbeled chimneys.
 The double-leaf main entrance is sheltered by a wraparound porch.

-The initiai"H" for Hopkins is centered above the entrance among foliated carvings.
+The initial "H" for Hopkins is centered above the entrance among foliated carvings.
 The house also features a two-story octagonal tower and a one-story, triangular-shaped window bay.
 The house is rich in architectural detail and scroll-sawn details are located on the exterior.